IonicaBizau/batjs/README.md

 ## :question: Get Help

-There are few ways to get help:
+There are few ways to get help, Please follow below steps and useful links for setup help.